Skip to main content

 For the Parent/Grandparent (Applicant)

-• Be the parent or grandparent of a Canadian citizen or PR
+• Be the parent or grandparent of a Canadian citizen or permanent resident (grandchildren and step-relationships can also qualify; confirm your specific relationship on canada.ca)

-• Pass a medical exam (immigration medical examination with IRCC-designated physician)
+• Pass an upfront immigration medical examination with an IRCC-designated panel physician

-• Be admissible to Canada (no criminal inadmissibility under IRPA s.36, security grounds, etc.)
+• Be admissible to Canada (for example, no criminal or security inadmissibility under IRPA, sections 34 to 42)

-• Have valid Canadian medical insurance of at least $100,000 CAD from a Canadian provider
+• Have private medical insurance of at least $100,000 CAD that is valid for at least 1 year from the date of entry, from a Canadian insurer or an OSFI-authorized foreign insurer

 For the Child/Grandchild in Canada (Host)